MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/xamlsourcefocusnavigationrequest_xamlsourcefocusnavigationrequest_2111624014.md

 # Windows.UI.Xaml.Hosting.XamlSourceFocusNavigationRequest.XamlSourceFocusNavigationRequest

 ## -description
+Initializes a new instance of the [XamlSourceFocusNavigationRequest](xamlsourcefocusnavigationrequest.md) class with the reason for the navigation request, the bounding rectangle that will receive navigation focus, and the unique correlation ID for the request.

 ## -parameters
 ### -param reason
+A [XamlSourceFocusNavigationReason](xamlsourcefocusnavigationreason.md) value that indicates the reason for the navigation request.

 ### -param hintRect
+The bounding rectangle that will receive navigation focus.

 ### -param correlationId
+The unique identifier for the navigation request.
+You can use this identifier to control application-specific behavior for focus transitions.

 ## -remarks

 ## -see-also

 ## -examples